ParallelMaths/parallel/pages/10-14-proof.md

 I say “for some reason”, but actually I know the reason – mathematics is amazing, and so are mathematicians.

 “Proof” is a film starring Anthony Hopkins, Gwyneth Paltrow and Jake Gyllenhaal.
-The plot concerns a mathematician who dies, and his daughter and one of his students are going through is study and discover an remarkable proof that mathematicians having been struggling to find for centuries.
+The plot concerns a mathematician who dies, leaving his daughter with a pile of notebooks full of working.
+When one of his former students goes through the notebooks, he finds a remarkable proof that mathematicians having been struggling to find for centuries.
 However, does the proof really belong to the father?
 Is he the real genius?

 @[youtube](pnvy9q4UpZw?end=101&rel=0)